Sheikh Khalifa Medical City

-Sheikh Khalifa Medical City (SKMC), is a medical complex in Abu Dhabi.
-It serves as the flagship institution for Abu Dhabi Health Services Company (SEHA).
+Sheikh Khalifa Medical City (SKMC) is a medical complex in Abu Dhabi.
+It serves as the flagship institution of Abu Dhabi Health Services Company (SEHA).

-SKMC consists of a 586-bed acute care hospital, 14 outpatient specialty clinics and a blood bank, all accredited by Joint Commission International (JCI).
-SKMC also manages a 125-bed psychiatric hospital (BSP), and an urgent care center in Abu Dhabi.
-Peter Mankowski is SMKC’s chief executive officer.
+SKMC consists of a 441-bed acute care hospital, 17 outpatient specialty clinics and a blood bank, with accreditation from Joint Commission International (JCI).
+SKMC also manages a 125-bed psychiatric hospital (BSP) and an urgent care center in Abu Dhabi.

 History

-Sheikh Khalifa Medical City was created in 2005 as a result of the merger of all publicly held healthcare organizations in Abu Dhabi island.
+Sheikh Khalifa Medical City was created in 2005 as a result of the merger of all publicly-held healthcare organizations on Abu Dhabi island.
 The merged entities were: